-I provide a free consultation to all new clients, either over the phone or face to face.
-The next step, If you choose to work with me, is an in-depth assessment and treatment plan, followed by my recommendations about how to proceed.
+Every aspect of my program is structured and purposeful regardless of the problem.
+The process starts with a free consultation, either over the phone or face to face.
+The next step, if you choose to work with me, is an in-depth assessment and treatment plan, followed by my recommendations about how to proceed.
 After these steps we’ll start actual therapy.

 I strongly encourage all my clients to do some form of regular bodywork (TRE, yoga, tai chi, qi gong, massage therapy, etc.) and exercise, improve their diets and nutrition, socialize with family and friends, engage in hobbies or recreation, and have some fun in their lives.

-Billing and Fees
+Scheduling, Billing and Fees

 I charge a flat fee for my services and do not provide a sliding scale.
 I accept cash, credit cards, debit cards, cashier’s checks, and personal checks.

-If you are late for a scheduled appointment they will be seen, but probably not for the full time period.
-Fees for partial sessions will be adjusted accordingly.
+If you are late for a scheduled appointment you will be seen, but probably not for the full time period.
+I do not adjust fees for partial sessions if you are late for your appointment.

 Have some questions or want to schedule a free consultation?
 Send me an email including your availability in the coming week.
 I’ll respond within 24-hours with a day and time that works for both of us.